Cuilapa, Santa Rosa, Guatemala

 Restituida por la Municipalidad de 1957

-Construction began on this bridge on February 17, 1592 by the Government of Guatemala under the Mayors Justo Rodríguez Cabrillo de Medrano. and Don Rodrigo de Fuentes y Guzmán.
+Construction began on this bridge on February 17, 1592 by the Government of Guatemala under the Mayors Justo Rodríguez Cabrillo de Medrano. and Rodrigo de Fuentes y Guzmán.
 The architects were Franco Tirado and Diego Felipe.
 It was finished in 1600 by Francisco Fuentes y Guzmán.
-Since then it has been repaired numerous times, With the most serious repair done by the Commerce Commission under the direction of Ángel Sánchez de León in February 1854.
-It was restored again by the Municipality in 1957.
+Since then it has been repaired numerous times, with the most serious repair done by the Commerce Commission

 Other nearby markers.
 At least 2 other markers are within 5 kilometers of this marker, measured as the crow flies.
 Mayan Compacting Stone (approx. 3.4 kilometers away); First Ordination of a Priest in Cuilapa Cathedral (approx. 3.7 kilometers away).